nolanlawson/emoji-picker-element/README.md

 ### Data source and JSON format

 `emoji-picker-element` requires the _full_ [emojibase-data](https://github.com/milesj/emojibase) JSON file, not the "compact" one.
-If you would like to trim the JSON file down even further, then modify the file to only contain these keys:
+If you would like to trim the JSON file down even further, then you can modify the JSON to only contain these keys:

 ```json
 [